Group Product Manager: Roles and Responsibilities

 That is why, the term “idea” often gets thrown around when talking about startups.
 You’re trying to determine what the end customer looks like and which value proposition will get them to purchase from you.

 Maybe it’s a product that solves a problem for them.
-Perhaps it’s your website design or a consulting or web development service.
+Perhaps it’s your website design or a consulting or white label development service.
 Your aim is to take this idea and turn it into a product through a strategic roadmap.

 Now all of that comes under the hat of the product manager.